open-language/en-wordnet/README.md

 ## Is this credible?

-WordNet is probably one of _the_ most credible sources of data on the internet right now.
+WordNet is probably one of _the_ most credible sources of lexical data in english on the internet right now.
 If you would like to try it out for yourself, please [go here](http://wordnetweb.princeton.edu/perl/webwn).

 ## Are there things that are missing